P-Essonam/seo-platform/README.md

 # The Complete Open-Source SEO Platform

 Full-stack SEO toolkit with AI-powered insights, geo-targeting, and LLM optimization.
-Start with keyword generation — scale to complete SEO mastery.
+Start with keyword generation and scale to complete SEO mastery.

 ## Features